 - 18. The Prudential Code for Capital Finance in Local Authorities came in to effect from 1 April 2004, the objective being to provide a framework for capital programmes to ensure that: - (i) capital expenditure plans are affordable; - (ii) all external borrowing and other long term liabilities are within prudent and sustainable levels; and - (iii) treasury management decisions are taken in accordance with professional good practice. - 19.
 Prudential indicators must be set by Council before the beginning of the financial year but can be revised at any time.
 The Chief Financial Officer is required to establish procedures to monitor performance against the prudential indicators and to ensure that any borrowing is for capital purposes.
 The indicators are primarily to show whether a local authority is entering into long term commitments which it may not be able to afford in the future.
-The Council's main long term commitment is the £205 million debt resulting from the Government's Housing Revenue Account Self Financing reforms and the affordability and sustainability of this debt are addressed in the HRA business plan. - 20.
+The Council's main long term commitment is the £205 million debt resulting from the Government's Housing Revenue Account Self Financing reforms and the affordability and sustainability of this debt are addressed in the HRA business plan.
+General Fund borrowing to on-lend has been included within the capital programme and the impact of that borrowing assessed for affordability as part of the regular monitoring of treasury management. - 20.
 The prudential indicators are set out in Appendix D2.